Author:

 A view at the southern gate of the Normandie dock

-Riveters at work in a Saint-Nazaire shipyard
+Riveters at work in a Saint-Nazaire

 SS Normandie leaves the forme ecluse Louis Joubert, aka Normandie dock, in 1935.